RishabhSaboo/golang_alle_assignment/README.md

 # Task Management Microservice

 This is a simple **Task Management System** built in Go.
 It allows users to create, read, update, and delete tasks.
 The system is designed as a microservice with clear separation of concerns.
+The application uses in-memory storage for tasks but can be easily extended to use a database if needed.
+It supports pagination and filtering of tasks, allowing users to efficiently interact with task data.

 ## Setup

 ### Prerequisites